 The Otaru Snow Light Path

-This event takes places in the port city of Otaru in the Hokkaido island.
+This event takes place in the port city of Otaru on the Hokkaido island.
 It is held in February and it lasts for 10 days.
 The main illuminations can be seen in the canal and the old Temiya railway line, but is not uncommon to see lights all over the area.
 Other than the snow sculptures and lanterns, you will also be able to see the floating candles down the canal creating a beautiful, magical moment.